mutuajoseph/My-Tasks/README.md

     2. Upon login or register the user should be redirected to the tasks page.
     3. Upon clicking the user link on the top right redirect the user to a page that shows their profile
     4. As user I should be able to log out and log back in
+    5. Create a branch and make checnges to the branch